terzikk/BreakChecker/README.md

 { "domain": "example.com", "depth": 2 }
 ```

+The API cleans and validates the submitted domain in the same way and rejects
-The response includes discovered subdomains, emails, phones and breach info.
+malformed values.
+The response includes discovered subdomains, emails, phones
+and breach info.

 ## Deploying with Docker Compose